thiagosousaolist/sitespeed.io/docs/_posts/2021-11-12-video-tutorials.md

 {: .img-thumbnail}

-And we also have a special new sticker that we will only send to to people who contribute with a video:
+And we also have a special secret new sticker that only will be available to people who contribute with a video:

 ![New sitespeed.io sticker]({{site.baseurl}}/img/who.png)
 {: .img-thumbnail}